Quantum classification of the MNIST dataset with Slow Feature Analysis: The quantum classifier

-In the quantum case, we have shown how to perform a version of QSFA in time which is only polylogarithmic in the dimension and number of data points.
-One can use this property either to have a much faster algorithm, or to increase the dimension of the data in the previous step, hence increasing the accuracy of the classifier.
-Note that at the end, the quantum procedure does not output a classical description of the eigenvectors, neither does it compute all vectors $y(i)$ as the classical counterpart could do.
-Nevertheless, given a quantum state $\ket{x(i)}$ it can produce the quantum state $\ket{y(i)}$ with high probability and accuracy.

-\paragraph{Testing} For the testing stage, the trained classifier is used to classify the 10000 images in the test set.

-Classically, the testing works as following: using the output of the SFA procedure, one projects the test data point $x(0)$ onto the subspace spanned by the $(K-1)$ slow eigenvectors found in the training stage, to get a $(K-1)$-dimensional vector $y(0)$.
-Then, a classification algorithm is performed, for example kNN (i.e. one finds the $k$ closest neighbours of $y(0)$ and assigns the label that appears the majority of times).
-The complexity of this step is $O(Kd)$ for the projection of the test vector, plus the time of the classification in the $K-1$-dimensional space.
-The kNN algorithm is for example linear in the number of data points times the dimension of the points ($\tilde{O}(nd)$).
-If in the training stage we have found the centroids of the clusters then classification can be done in time $\tilde{O}(Kd)$, as in Nearest Centroid classification.

-In our quantum classifier, we use the QFD procedure which runs in time logarithmic in the number and dimension of the data points.
-In fact, our final algorithm is performing the training and testing together, i.e. using QSFA and QFD together.
-In high level, for each cluster $k$, we perform the QFD classifier, where now instead of using directly the states $x(i)$ via the QRAM, we use the QSFA procedure before in order to create the states $y(i)$.
-More precisely, we use the QSFA procedure that maps $\ket{0}$ to a state $\ket{\overline{Y}}$, which is $\varepsilon$-close to the state $\ket{Y} = \frac{1}{\norm{Y}_F}\sum_{i=1}^n \norm{y(i)}\ket{i}\ket{y(i)} $.
-We can also use the same procedure to construct a single vector $\ket{y(0)}$ or to construct a state $\varepsilon$-close to $\ket{Y_k}$ and estimate the norm $\norm{Y_k}_F$, where we only use the data from the $k$-th cluster.
-We let $N_k=\norm{Y_k}_F^2+ |T_k| \norm{y(0)}^2.$
+For each cluster $k$, we first use the QSFA procedure to project the input onto the slow feature space, where we use the QFD classifier.
+More precisely, for each class we use the QSFA procedure that maps $\ket{X_k}$ to a state $\ket{\overline{Y_k}}$, which is $\varepsilon$-close to the state $\ket{Y_k} = \frac{1}{\norm{Y_k}_F}\sum_{i \in T_k} \norm{y(i)}\ket{i}\ket{y(i)} $.
+We can also use the same procedure to construct the vector $\ket{y(0)}$ and hence construct a state equivalent to the state in Eq. \ref{qfd} but in the slow feature space.
+Then, the QFD algorithm assigns a class to $y(0)$ by finding the closest cluster with respect to the Frobenius distance in Eq. \ref{frobdist}.